MKQuantum/GenerativeAIFramework/README.md

 ## Policies

-Effective Enterprise Policies need to include some basic componets to be effective:
+Effective Enterprise Policies need to include some basic components to be effective:

 * Endorsed by Leadership
 * Relevant to Enterprise Values